 The interference-to-noise ratio metric shows that in the static worst-case analysis for a single potential interferer, there is a positive margin of 9.8 dB or more with respect to the radiolocation service protection criteria.
 The results of this study suggest that protection of radars operating in the radiolocation service in the 440-450 MHz band (co-channel) from SRS lunar surface transmitters interference is ensured.

-A3.3
+A3.3 Sharing studies between mobile service (MS) and SRS operating in the frequency band 440-450 MHz

+A3.3.1 Study A [USA]

+A3.3.1.1 Technical and operational characteristics of SRS operating in the 440-450 MHz frequency range

+The technical and operational characteristics for SRS systems are based on those available in the Report ITU-R SA.2553, including Table 3.2-4, as summarized in Table A3.3.1.1.

+Table A3.3.1.1